Built-in Terminal

 viFile editor

-socatNetwork utility
+socatNetwork tool

-sqlite3Read SQLite databases, supports wxsqlite, sqlcipher, and sqlcrypto
+sqlite3Read SQLite databases, supports wxsqlite, sqlcipher, sqlcrypto

 tcpdumpTraffic analysis